Diaphragmatic Breathing is the Most Important Part of an Exercise

 One of his clients, whom he prefers to call Mike, went through a “hell on earth” year.
-His wife was alcoholic and anaemic, and was days away from death.
+His wife was alcoholic and anaemic and was days away from death.
 His business partner had emptied his bank account, leaving him holding all of the business liabilities.
 Mike didn’t crumble, but saying he was stressed out would be an understatement.

 Mike also trained with Geoff three times a week and because his body was already stressed out to the max, they didn’t do any “killer” workouts.
-Instead, they did easy strength workout, and most of the times they did the “magic exercise.”
+Instead, they did an easy strength workout, and most of the times they did the “magic exercise.”
 What did they do?
-They just lay on floor and breathe.
+They just lay on the floor and breathe.
 That’s it.

 Breathing is the very first thing you do when you’re born and it’s the last thing you do before you die.
 It must be important.
 Really important!